Learn about Mindfulness Meditation. See how this type of attentiveness reflection benefits your mind, body, and spirit.

 Your heart can answer life’s hardest questions.
 Turn off the TV.
 Turn off your phone.
 Sit & close your eyes.
 Meditate & listen.” ― Guru Tua

-We struggle with meditation because our mind constantly bombards us with thoughts.
+We struggle with meditation because our mind is constantly bombarding us with thoughts.
 This simple Mindfulness Meditation technique can help you get a mental break.
 Use it for quick mental refreshers throughout the day.
 Many people use this technique when they are first learning to meditate.

 - Sit comfortably upright, but not strained.
 The head floating above the shoulders.
 Hands resting in the lap.